tutorcruncher/hermes/README.md

 - HTTP Auth: `None`

+Navigate to Company Settings > Data Fields
-Add these Custom Fields to the Organisation:
+Add these Data Fields to the Organisation:
 ```
 website
 paid_invoice_count :